Jonas Sultan

-Jonas Sultan (born December 16, 1991) is a Filipino professional boxer.
+Jonas Sultan (born December 16, 1991) is a Filipino professional boxer, former IBF World title challenger.
 He is the current WBO Inter-continental bantamweight champion.
 He held the IBF Inter-continental junior bantamweight title since December 2016 by beating South Africa's Makazole Tete.

 Professional career

 Early career at super flyweight and bantamweight

 Sultan made his professional debut against Glenn Campaner on 17 March 2013.
-He won his fight by unanimous decision, with scores of 40-36, 39-37 and 40-36.
-He amassed a 9-2 record during the next two years, with four record coming by way of stoppage.
+He won his fight by unanimous decision, with scores of 40–36, 39-37 and 40–36.
+He amassed a 9–2 record during the next two years, with four record coming by way of stoppage.
 Sultan was scheduled to challenge Rene Dacquel for the Philippines Games & Amusement Board (GAB) bantamweight title on 11 July 2015.
-He won the fight by unanimous decision, with scores of 115-111, 114-112 and 117-109.
+He won the fight by unanimous decision, with scores of 115–111, 114-112 and 117–109.
 Dacquel was deducted a point in the ninth round for a clash of heads which caused a cut above Sultan's right eyelid.
 Sultan next faced the #11 ranked IBF super-flyweight contender Go Onaga on 15 November 2015, at the City Gym in Tomigusuku, Japan, in his first fight outside of Philippines.
-Onaga won the fight by unanimous decision, with scores of 99-92, 98-93 and 97-94.
+Onaga won the fight by unanimous decision, with scores of 99–92, 98-93 and 97–94.
 Sultan faced Tatsuya Ikemizu on 27 March 2016, in his second fight in Japan.
 He won the fight by a second-round technical knockout.
 Sultan made the first defense of his GAB bantamweight title against Romel Oliveros on 28 May 2016.
 He won the fight by a fifth-round knockout, stopping Oliveros with a right straight.

 Sultan challenged the reigning IBF Intercontinental super-flyweight titleholder Makazole Tete on 16 December 2016.
 The fight took place in the champion's native East London, South Africa, at the Mdantsane Indoor Centre.
 Despite coming into the fight as an underdog, Sultan won his first regional title by an upset second-round technical knockout.